uniibu/remix-ide/docs/udapp.md

 - Red buttons are for `payable` functions.
 Clicking a red button will create a new transaction and this transaction can accept a **value** (typically ETH).
 The amount of value is set in the **Value** field which is under the Gas Limit field.

 ![Calling different function types](images/udapp/a-jvm-calling-instance.png)

-See more information about [Solidity modifiers](https://docs.soliditylang.org/en/latest/cheatsheet.html#modifiers) in the Solidity docs.

 ## Inputting parameters